10 Careers Choices after LLB

 The Civil Services Examination conducted by the Union Public Service Commission is to appoint people for the post of Indian Administrative Services (IAS), Indian Police Services (IPS) and India Forest Services (IFS).
 In India, every year more than a hundred thousand people appear for the UPSC exam with the dream to achieve a government job that is considered to be most reputed in the country.

 The link between law and UPSC is that the UPSC examination has law papers to be cleared and LLB assists to pass them in one go.
 Further, the three or five years in Law College gives knowledge of subjects of Arts such as Political Science and Sociology and also gives candidates time to prepare.
 So, one can pursue civil services right after Law College.

-Civil Service is a job with unlimited benefits; an opportunity to serve the society, handsome remuneration, amenities and after retirement benefits.
+Civil Service is a job with unlimited benefits; an opportunity to serve society, handsome remuneration, amenities and after retirement benefits.
 However, to pass the UPSC exam is the toughest challenge in the way to success and it requires dedicated hard work.

-Judge Advocate General (JAG)
+Judge Advocate General

-If you are one who is interested in the Defence and wanted to join the armed forces but ended up choosing law, the doors are still open.
+If you are one who is interested in Defence and wanted to join the armed forces but ended up choosing law, the doors are still open.
 Judge Advocate General is a post in the Indian Army held by major who is the legal and judicial chief of the Army.
 The main purpose of a Judge Advocate General is to assist the presiding officers of Courts-materials in interpreting and applying military laws such as the Army Act, Indian Defence Act, etc.

 In this era, everyone wants to remain updated about the happenings around the world related to sports, legal, religious, political and other such matters.
-Technology and Media are responsible to ensure that this information is provided to the people and it is done by journalists.
+Technology and Media are responsible to ensure that this information is provided to the people and is done by journalists.
 Unlike journalism, legal journalism focusses only on issues around the world related to law.
 To become a legal journalist, no separate qualification is required but a Law degree and a company willing to hire you are sufficient.

 Journalism for law students is a very good career option considering the fact that both law and journalism focus on keeping the facts authentic and precise.
 Law teaches you how to write well, read well and most importantly convey well such that it is appealing to the audience.
-Further, a law graduate will have an upper hand in the industry since s/he is the one specialised that area.
+Further, a law graduate will have an upper hand in the industry since s/he is the one specialised in that area.
 Contemporary issues such as freedom of press, speech and privacy; all involve media as well as lawyers.
 Legal Journalism pays a very good remuneration with chances of growth and promotion.